sudipghimire533/askMe/README.md

 ```

 # Get to Work
-Sit infront of your computer whole and keep building.
+Sit infront of your computer whole day and keep building.